ros-industrial/industrial_training/gh_pages/_source/session1/Creating-a-ROS-Package-and-Node.md

    target_link_libraries(vision_node ${catkin_LIBRARIES})
    ```

-   These lines can be placed anywhere in `CMakeLists.txt`, but I typically:
+   These lines can be placed anywhere after the find_package lines in `CMakeLists.txt`, but I typically:

    * Uncomment existing template examples for `add_compile_options` near the top (just below `project()`)
    * Uncomment and edit existing template examples for `add_executable` and `target_link_libraries` near the bottom